kotcrab/kmipsx/README.md

 ------

 kmipsx is an extension of the [kmips](https://github.com/kotcrab/kmips) assembler providing more complete tools suite for patching executables.
-The primary focus are PSP executables.
+The primary focus are PSP games.

 Features: